A. Valve Clearance Adjustment

 Chart lookup method:

-Refer to the appropriate chart for exhaust or intake valves:
+(Use appropriate chart for exhaust or intake valves, attached to this page, below.)

 a.
 Find number of original (installed) pad number on chart.
 Read down on chart.